 Working Towards becoming a Registered Scientist

-If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in your first science job, the Working Towards RSci programme can help you connect your experience in the workplace to what’s expected of a professional scientist.
+If you’re a science undergraduate that is on a year in industry, an apprentice, or a graduate starting your scientific career, the Working Towards RSci handbook can help you connect your experience in the workplace to what’s expected of a registered scientist.

 Applicants for RSci are expected to provide evidence of their competences: skills gained through experience alongside learning.
-Because it takes more than a qualification to become a registered professional scientist Working Towards RSci programme has been designed to support you.
+Because it takes more than a qualification to become a registered professional scientist, Working Towards RSci handbook has been designed to support you.

 How will Working Towards RSci help me?

-The Working Towards RSci programme uses the standards and competences expected of a full Registered Scientist to provide a framework for you to build and develop your workplace skills.
+The Working Towards RSci handbook details the standards and competences expected of a full Registered Scientist to provide a framework for you to build and develop your workplace skills.
 It gives you the tools to identify where to improve and grow your experience.

-This programme will help you build a body of evidence to use in job interviews.
+By filling out the handbook, you will build a body of evidence to use in future applications and job interviews.
 In a competitive environment, where lots of people have degrees and masters, you will be able to stand out from the crowd.
-The workbook will provide potential employers with evidence of your competence and skill to do the job they’re hiring for.
+As you detail your learning and experiences, the workbook will provide potential employers with evidence of your competence and skill to do the job they’re hiring for.

 “Having something on your CV that stands out from other applicants, in addition to academic qualifications, is always an advantage and something I will continue to update in the future,”